-Do you know the value of your land in Philadelphia?
+Do you know the value of your land in Nationwide?
 It might not be worth what you think it is!
 There are many potential factors that can increase or decrease the value.
-Learn more about the proper ways to value your Philadelphia land in our latest post!
+Learn more about the proper ways to value your Nationwide land in our latest post!

 Standard Valuation Approaches

 Income, cost, and recent sales approaches don’t usually apply to land the same way they do to residential and commercial properties.
 The income approach would look at how much income a piece of property can bring in.
 This isn’t typically applicable when talking about land.
 The cost approach looks at how much it would cost to rebuild.
 Again, not applicable here.
 And to look at recent sales may not be the best approach either.
 The land market is very small compared to the housing market.
 Sometimes lots are sold in bulk, acquired by investors at wholesale prices.
 Sometimes someone pays a fortune for a lot simply because of sentimental attachment.
 These kinds of situations greatly impact local averages.
 When trying to value your land, you will need to look at more factors than just what other lots are selling for.

 What Is The Current Demand Like?